Home and Learn: VB Net Course

 The Font property of the Button has also been changed, here, in exactly the same way as we changed the Font property of the Label and Textbox previously.
 The Text for the Textbox control has had its default Text (Textbox 1) deleted.

 To get our first look at the code window, double click your Button control.
-The code window will appear, and will look like this:
+The code window will appear, and will look something like this:

 The part to concentrate on for the moment is where your cursor is flashing on and off.
 Because you double-clicked the Button control, the cursor will be flashing between the lines Private Sub and End Sub.